mrmoss/wofstat/README.md

 Walls of Fire Stat - A universal netstat program for Linux, Windows, BSD, OSX, and Solaris.

-Building:

-	make

 For Windows: